jremington/magcal_2D/README.md

 Most current calibration methods require one to collect raw data from the magnetometer in a large number of different 3D orientations, which is then used for making corrections to axial scale factors, determining offsets, etc. For a good overview and tutorial, see https://thecavepearlproject.org/2015/05/22/calibrating-any-compass-or-accelerometer-for-arduino/

 On the other hand, for a magnetometer mounted on a vehicle or large robot, it is not practical to collect data for 3D orientations.
-However, a simpler calibration works well in 2D, where the vehicle or robot is simply rotated about the vertical axis for one or more complete turns.
+However, a simpler calibration works well in 2D, where the vehicle or robot is simply rotated about the vertical axis for one or more complete turns, while collecting a couple hundred raw data points.

 For navigation, the heading relative to magnetic North can be determined very simply by taking the arctangent of the corrected X and Y values.
 The magnetometer MUST be mounted with the Z axis as nearly vertical as possible.